cv-lang/application-server/README.md

 # Example of a simple native workflow

 Below is an example process with three steps.
-1) View and download user data.
-2) Put the process to sleep for 2 years.
+1) View and get user data.
+2) Put the process to sleep for **2 years**.
 3) Send an email to the address provided earlier.

 View from the process - step 1: